fr4ct4ldemo/Trivia-Bot/README.md

 ## Contributing

-1. Fork the repository and create a feature branch: `git checkout -b feat/your-feature`
-2. Keep commits focused and write clear messages.
-3. Run `npm run deploy` against a test guild before submitting.
-4. Open a pull request with a description of what changed and why.

-Bug reports and feature requests are welcome via [GitHub Issues](../../issues).
+Fork it, make a branch, keep commits small.
+Test commands on a dev guild before PRing.
+Issues are fine for bugs or ideas.

 ---